Elda-dev/Jack-the-Ripper/README.md

 # Jack the Ripper

 Who knew sailing the seven seas would come with this level of privacy and comfort?
-Jack the Music Man is a simple database-driven audio downloader designed to work with a Jellyfin media server.
+Jack the Ripper is a simple database-driven audio downloader designed to work with a Jellyfin media server.

 To run it, you will need the following dependancies: